- Osome Blog HK

 Ecommerce trends are at the core of online shopping for your savvy consumers, and act as your roadmap to the future of ecommerce.

 For instance, social media has evolved rapidly enough to influence ecommerce.
-With features such as Instagram Checkout and Facebook’s Buy button, social media presents more opportunities than ever for brands to be discovered and sold to their consumers.
+With features such as Instagram Checkout and Facebook’s Buy button, social media presents more opportunities than ever for brands to be discovered and to sell their goods and services online.

-Virtual reality (VR) has also transformed ecommerce, with brands showcasing their products in VR to allow consumers to better visualise the products and understand if it is what they need.
+Virtual reality (VR) has also transformed ecommerce businesses, with brands showcasing their products in VR to allow consumers to better visualise the products and understand if it is what they need.

 Ecommerce in Hong Kong